Sarkar (film series): Sarkar Raj (2008)

 The sequel is chronologically set two years after the first film.
 Anita Rajan (Aishwarya Rai Bachchan), CEO of an international electrical power firm based in London, holds a meeting with Mike Rajan (Victor Banerjee), her father and boss and Hassan Qazi, as a seemingly shady adviser and facilitator; regarding an ambitious proposal to set up a multimillion-dollar power plant in rural parts of the state of Maharashtra in India.

 Qazi states that this project will be impossible due to possible political entanglements.
 When Anita asks him for a solution, Qazi states that enlisting the support of Subhash Nagre (Amitabh Bachchan) (commonly referred to by his title of Sarkar), who he describes as a criminal in the garb of a popular and influential political leader, might help their cause.
 The resulting socio-political drama forms the crux of the story.

 Sarkar 3 (2017)

-In 2009 Ram Gopal Verma stated that he had no plans finalised for the third instalment in the series and shelved Sarkar 3.
-However, in 2012 it was reported that the sequel would go ahead once again and currently is in the pre production stage where the script is being written.
-The film is expected to go on floors at the end of 2013, primarily with the same cast of Amitabh and Abhishek Bachchan although his character dies at the end of this film and also Aishwarya Rai is to be left out.
+In 2009, Ram Gopal Varma stated that he had no plans finalised for the third installment in the series and subsequently shelved Sarkar 3.
+However, in 2012, it was reported that the sequel was in the pre production stage.
+The film was expected to go on floors at the end of 2013, primarily with the same cast of Amitabh and Abhishek Bachchan, albeit leaving the latter's character dead at the end of Sarkar Raj.
+Aishwarya Rai was reported to have been left out.

-In August, 2016 director Ram Gopal Varma confirmed Sarkar 3.
-He told on his Twitter that Abhishek and Aishwarya will not be a part of the third installment.
+In August 2016, director Ram Gopal Varma confirmed Sarkar 3.
+He stated on Twitter that Abhishek and Aishwarya will not be a part of the third installment.